TheOdinProject/curriculum/ruby/level_2_ruby/classes.md

 * What's the difference between an instance variable and a 'regular' variable?
 * Can a class call its own class methods?
 * What's the difference between when would you use a class variable and when you would use a constant?
+* What's the difference between a class and a module?
+* When would you use a class but not a module?

 TODO: Break out into the Scope section instead.
 * How does inheritance work?